veilside86/COMP530_Software_Engineering/README.md

 - Data insert into database using sqlite3
 - Change the column name

+4. a very brief discussion of your database layout and the table(s) you used
+-

-4. a brief description of what is missing from the project (if anything)
+5. a brief description of what is missing from the project (if anything)
 -